Defective Parking Brakes Attorneys - Philadelphia, Pennsylvania, New Jersey, Delaware - Fauly Brakes Lawyers

 • Trial Advocacy: Representing the client's interests in court if a satisfactory settlement cannot be reached.

-Kline & Specter, PC, with 60 attorneys, several of whom are also doctors, has experience and expertise in defective parking brake lawsuits.
+Kline & Specter, PC, with more than 50 attorneys, several of whom are also doctors, has experience and expertise in defective parking brake lawsuits.
 Call 800-243-1100 to speak with a member of our team today.
 Kline & Specter handles cases in Pennsylvania, New Jersey, Delaware and New York.
 For cases outside those states, Kline & Specter works with local attorneys in each state as applicable.